 Cocaine Withdrawal Symptoms

 Even after just one time, using cocaine can create a strong desire to use more.
 It starts once in a while with a slight desire to try it again to needing it several times a day to function normally.
-When they try stopping on their own, they begin to experience powerful withdrawal symptoms.
+When a person tries to stop using this drug, they begin to experience withdrawal symptoms.
 In many cases, the desire for relief will force many to give in after just a few hours.
 Cocaine withdrawal symptoms may include:

 - Restless behavior